The 20 Best Spinal Muscular Atrophy Type 3 Doctors Near Me in Maryland, US

 English

-Chandana Chauhan is a Neurologist in Baltimore, Maryland.
+Chandana Chauhan is a Neurologist practicing medicine in Baltimore, Maryland.
 Dr. Chauhan is rated as a Distinguished provider by MediFind in the treatment of Spinal Muscular Atrophy Type 3.
-Her top areas of expertise are Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Spinal and Bulbar Muscular Atrophy, Spinal Muscular Atrophy (SMA), and Spinal Muscular Atrophy Type 3.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Spinal and Bulbar Muscular Atrophy, Spinal Muscular Atrophy (SMA), and Spinal Muscular Atrophy Type 3.

 Neuromusculoskeletal Medicine